benoitc/tproxy/README.rst

 ------

-tproxy is a simple TCP routing proxy (layer 7)  built on Geven_t that lets you configure the routine logic in Python.
-It's heavily inspired from `proxy machine <https://github.com/mojombo/proxymachine>` but have some unique like the pre-fork worker model borrowed to Gunicorn_.
+tproxy is a simple TCP routing proxy (layer 7)  built on Gevent that lets you configure the routine logic in Python.
+It's heavily inspired from `proxy machine <https://github.com/mojombo/proxymachine>`_ but have some unique like the pre-fork worker model borrowed to Gunicorn_.